Affiliate links on Android Authority may earn us a commission. Learn more.

 Is T-Mobile Go5G really better than Magenta, or just more expensive?

-Recently I redid our T-Mobile guide to reflect the new plans introduced by T-Mobile.
-I have to admit I was a bit confused by just how little the new plans seemed to offer.
+When I first learned about the new Go5G plans from T-Mobile I was a little confused by just how little the new plans seemed to offer.
 One of the things we previously loved about T-Mobile was the simplicity of its plans.
 It was easy to pick the right plan as the differences between Essentials, Magenta, and Magenta Max were fairly noticeable.
 That all changed with the introduction of Go5G.

 T-Mobile Go5G vs Magenta

 Looking at the table, you’ll notice Magenta and Go5G have much in common.
 They both have unlimited talk, text, and 100GB of premium data.
-Extras like Netflix Basic and a 6-month Apple TV+ trial remain the same.
-Really the only thing noticeably different is the amount of hotspot data you get.
-Instead of just 15GB of hotspot data, Go5G gives you 40GB.
-If you’re visiting Canada or Mexico, you’ll also see your allotment jump from 5GB to 10GB.
+Extras like Netflix Basic and Apple TV+ remain the same.

 The same story applies when comparing Go5G Plus vs Magneta Max.
 You’ll get all the same perks and services, but you’ll get a whopping 50GB of hotspot data versus 40GB on Max.
 Those visiting Canada and Mexico will also see a jump from 5GB of data to 15GB.